 One of the things I enjoy doing with my family during our designated “family time” is to watch reality television shows.
 While reality TV has its critics, there are lessons to be learned.

-Episodes of Amazing Race, Survivor, Shark Tank, Undercover Boss and American Idol have provided opportunities for thought provoking conversation with my children.
+Episodes of Amazing Race, Survivor, Shark Tank, Undercover Boss, and American Idol have provided opportunities for thought-provoking conversations with my children.
 Take this past season’s Amazing Race as an example.
 In one of the episodes, a husband and wife team “ran their mouths” without considering the impressions they were making on the other racers.

-During the very next segment of the show, a team in front of this annoyingly team “U turned” the couple.
-For those of you who don’t watch the show, a U turn results in an extra challenge.
-Their extra challenge entailed sending and receiving a SOS message using Morse code.
+During the very next segment of the show, a team in front of this annoying team “U-turned” the couple.
+For those of you who don’t watch the show, a U-turn results in an extra challenge.
+Their extra challenge entailed sending and receiving an SOS message using Morse code.
 Too difficult for the team, they came in last place and were sent home.
 Does this episode ring a bell for you?
-Do self-control, character, likability, attitude and respect come to my mind?
+Do self-control, character, likability, attitude, and respect come to mind?

-American Idol has also supplied me with many lessons to share with my children and none of them have anything to do with singing.
-Here are three lessons with one common theme, consistently portrayed for nine straight seasons.
+American Idol has also supplied me with many lessons to share with my children, and none of them have anything to do with singing.
+Here are three lessons with one common theme, consistently portrayed each season:

 Present yourself with confidence

 Regardless of age or experience, it is so clear who has confidence and who does not.
 The performers who presented themselves with confidence looked confident, acted confident, walked with confidence, sounded confident in their interviews, and belted out the songs with confidence.

 The judges, from the initial auditions to the finale, stressed the importance of presenting yourself with confidence.
 Getting “America’s vote” was no different.
 The contestants with the most confidence were the ones who received the most votes week after week.

 The big takeaway here is that people can intuitively tell if you are confident in what you are doing or saying.
 Being confident is one thing.
 Portraying it is another.